 Although it’s easy to think of big things when you’re looking for places to cut energy costs, like replacement windows, the first steps to take involve insulating your home to save money.
 Adding insulation is a great DIY project.
-Here are tips to help you get the job done right, presented by Hertz.
+Here are tips to help you get the job done right.

 The payback period for tightening a leaky ceiling can be as short as a month.
 Adding insulation might take a few heating or cooling seasons to pay off but the wait is relatively brief.